softpython2884/Iris/iris-client/README.md

 ### Authentication Flow

-1. The client sends an `accessKey` to the `/api/auth/login` endpoint.
+1. The client sends a permanent `accessKey` to the `/api/auth/login` endpoint.
 2. The server validates the key and, if successful, returns a short-lived JSON Web Token (JWT).
 3. For all subsequent requests to protected endpoints, the client must include this token in the `Authorization` header.
     -   **Header Format**: `Authorization: Bearer <your_jwt_token>`